tommyreins/tommyreins.github.io/_pages/about.md

 ### 2023

-This year, I'm excited to serve manufacturers in the Midwest!
-More to be revealed soon.
+I'm ready to launch our MVP! *More to be revealed soon.*

-Also excited to post some [poems](/poems/) and my [guide to résumé perfection](https://novoresume.com/career-blog/how-to-spell-resume)
+Also, very excited to post some [poems](/poems/) and my [guide to résumé perfection](https://novoresume.com/career-blog/how-to-spell-resume).

 ---